 Quogue home prices are not only among the most expensive in New York, but Quogue real estate also consistently ranks among the most expensive in America.

-Quogue is a decidedly white-collar village, with fully 91.62% of the workforce employed in white-collar jobs, well above the national average.
+Quogue is a decidedly white-collar village, with fully 90.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Quogue is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Quogue who work in office and administrative support (14.07%), sales jobs (11.98%), and law enforcement and fire fighting (10.78%).
+There are especially a lot of people living in Quogue who work in sales jobs (13.47%), office and administrative support (12.79%), and teaching (10.44%).

 Of important note, Quogue is also a village of artists.
 Quogue has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Quogue’s character.

-Telecommuters are a relatively large percentage of the workforce: 22.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Quogue telecommute to their jobs.
+Overall, about 25.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Quogue is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the village experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller village.

-Quogue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Quogue is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Quogue is a very ethnically-diverse village.
 The people who call Quogue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quogue residents report their race to be White, followed by Black or African-American.
 Quogue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.78% of the village’s residents.
-Important ancestries of people in Quogue include Irish, European, English, German, and Dutch.
+People of Hispanic or Latino origin account for 21.93% of the village’s residents.
+Important ancestries of people in Quogue include European, Irish, English, German, and Italian.

 The most common language spoken in Quogue is English.
 Other important languages spoken here include Spanish and Italian.